bitdeep/cv/README.md

 ## AWS

-> _On cloud services, I worked with various cloud providers to deploy telegram/discord bot and AI services and also to pre/pos process VoIP data, like calls audios conversion and transcription._
+> _On cloud services, I worked with various cloud providers to deploy telegram/discord bot and AI services and also to pre/pos process VoIP data, like calls audio conversion and transcription._

 - **Amazon ECS**: Managed container orchestration, specially for deploying my bots and AI services for large scale telegram/discord/telegram communities.
 - **AWS CodeCommit** and **CodePipeline**: Git repositories and CI/CD automation.
 - **AWS Lambda**: Used for deploying my bots and AI services for large scale telegram/discord/telegram communities.
-- **GCP Gemini**: Used gemini for large scale AI processing of audios and other data for BI systems.
+- **GCP Gemini**: Used gemini for large scale AI processing of audio and other data for BI systems.

 ## Others

-- **DigitalOcean** and **Spaces**: normaly I used it for some projects when asked by team, but not as much as AWS.
+- **DigitalOcean** and **Spaces**: normally I used it for some projects when asked by team, but not as much as AWS.
-- **Heroku Container Registry**, **Pipelines**, and **Review Apps**: normaly I used it for some projects when asked by team, but not as much as AWS.
+- **Heroku Container Registry**, **Pipelines**, and **Review Apps**: normally I used it for some projects when asked by team, but not as much as AWS.

 ---